-Melanie Killen is Professor of Human Development and Quantitative Methodology, Professor of Psychology (Affiliate), and Program Director for Human Development at the University of Maryland.
+Melanie Killen is Professor of Human Development and Quantitative Methodology, Professor of Psychology (Affiliate).
 Her research is funded by the National Institute of Child Health and Human Development (NICHD), and the National Science Foundation (NSF) for her work on children’s and adolescents’ development.
 She is a Distinguished Scholar-Teacher, and the Graduate Mentor of the Year Award as well as the Undergraduate Mentor of the Year Award from the Graduate School at the University of Maryland.
 She received the University of Maryland Board of Regents' Faculty Award in Mentoring.
 She is a Fellow of the Association for Psychological Science, the American Psychological Association, and the Society for the Study of Psychological Issues.

-Dr. Killen’s research areas of expertise include children’s and adolescents’ social and moral reasoning, peer relationships, social inclusion and exclusion, intergroup relationships and attitudes, the origins of prejudice and bias, gender roles, social development, social competence, theory of mind, and the inclusive school environments.
+Dr. Killen’s research areas of expertise include children’s and adolescents’ social and moral reasoning, peer relationships, social inclusion and exclusion, intergroup relationships and attitudes, the origins of prejudice and bias, gender roles, social development, social competence, theory of mind, broadening participation in STEM by promoting inclusive classroom environments.

 Fellow of the American Psychological Associtation